Do You Know All 13 Light Red Wine Varieties?

 Read More About St. Laurent

-Cinsault is one of the 17 sanctioned varieties used in Châteauneuf-du-Pape and is found mostly in the South of France.
-Cinsault has long been used in low quality wines because of the vine’s ability to produce high yields of 6 tons per acre (versus pinot noir at 3 tons/acre).
-However, reducing the yields has produced richer wines which showcase Cinsault’s distinct savory characteristics.
+Cinsault is one of the 17 sanctioned varieties used in Châteauneuf-du-Pape and grows mainly in the South of France.
+Cinsault has long been used in low-quality wines because the vine can produce high yields of 6 tons per acre (versus Pinot Noir at three tons per acre).
+However, reducing the yields produces richer wines that showcase Cinsault’s distinct savory characteristics.

 What does Cinsault taste like?
-Meaty aromas that could be described as “hotdog” but mostly Cinsault is savory with hints of pepper and cherry.
+Cinsault has meaty aromas (‘hot dog,’ anyone?) but is mostly savory with hints of pepper and cherry.

 Cinsault Serving Temperature: 63°F – 67°F Cool room temperature.